 The Ever-Watching Eyes

-I seem to have a theme going with using my husband’s nature pictures with my posts. 🙂 For good reason, I think…he’s an amazing photographer!
-He captured this image of a Praying Mantis at a beautiful state park near our home.
-The way it’s looking at the camera seems almost fierce.
-As if it’s gazing at you with a challenge in its eyes.
-Watching you.
-I found a parallel between its watching eyes and the ever-watching eyes of the editor.
-The editor who constantly prods us to put in the difficult work of making our manuscript as perfect as it humanly can be.
-The editor who charges us to comb the same work again and again for mistakes.
-The editor who challenges us to be more succinct.
+I found a parallel between its watching eyes and the ever-watching eyes of editors and beta readers.
+The individuals who constantly prod us to put in the difficult work of making our manuscript as perfect as it humanly can be.
+The ones who charge us to comb the same work again and again for mistakes.
+The person who challenges us to be more succinct.
 To plumb the depths of our creativity for a better way to word something.
 Who forces us to rethink the minutia of plotting.
-We may not enjoy the ever-watching eyes of the editor while we’re writing, but in the end, we’re so thankful for the unique gift the editor brings to the process.
+We may not enjoy the ever-watching eyes of editors and beta readers en-process, but in the end, we’re so thankful for the unique gifts they bring to the process.
 We come to truly value those ever-watching eyes for what they mean in the production of a polished and professional manuscript.

 Leave a comment